d12frosted/elpa-mirror/gnu/denote-readme.txt

   `-r' flag.
 The user option `dired-listing-switches' sets your default preference.

+  There is also “virtual Dired” if you need something that cannot be done with Dired ([Use dired-virtual-mode for arbitrary file listings]).

+[Use dired-virtual-mode for arbitrary file listings] See section 10.5

-16.8 How do you handle the last modified case?
+17.8 How do you handle the last modified case?
 ──────────────────────────────────────────────

   Denote does not insert any meta data or heading pertaining to edits in